What is PlaceMaker and how does it work?

 What information do you get?

 For almost all locations you will get High-resolution aerial imagery and roads.
-Also, these can be merged with directly onto terrain.
+Also, these can be merged directly onto terrain.
 For many other locations you will get 3D buildings, walking paths and bodies of water (ocean, lakes, streams).
 On occasion the OSM data may also include some vegetation.

 Can I edit the imported roads and buildings?